Deformation equivariant cross-modality image synthesis with paired non-aligned training data: Methods

 \subsubsection{Cross-Modality Registration}

 Let the neural network predicting the rigid deformation for cross-modality registration be $H_{\text{rig}}$ and the neural network predicting the stationary velocity field for elastic cross-modality registration be $H_{\text{svf}}$.
-Both networks $H_{\text{rig}}$ and $H_{\text{svf}}$ could be trained in principle with a single loss, but for the rigid registration network not to first shift the label unnecessarily and then the elastic registration network to shift it back, we add a separate rigid registration loss.
+Both networks $H_{\text{rig}}$ and $H_{\text{svf}}$ could be trained in principle with a single loss.
+However, it is possible that the rigid registration network could first unnecessarily shift the target image and the elastic registration network could then shift the image back, and to prevent this we add a separate rigid registration loss.

 The overall predicted cross-modality deformation is then

 where $r^{(i)}_{\text{cross}} := H_{\text{rig}}(x^{(i)}, \tilde{y}^{(i)})$ and $v^{(i)}_{\text{cross}} := H_{\text{svf}}(x^{(i)}, \tilde{y}^{(i)})$.
 Halting the gradients for $r^{(i)}_{\text{cross}}$ is not necessary but makes loss function balancing more straightforward by separating the rigid registration altogether.